khejit/vb/readme.md

 ### Sass

-I work a lot with Css, so I decided to learn and practise some Sass.
-I already love it!
+I work a lot with CSS, so I decided to learn and practise some Sass.

 ### jQuery ajax